-Romania: Regional stock exchange does not affect the electricity price for now26.
-January 2015. / SEE Energy News
+Romania: Regional stock exchange does not affect the electricity price for now, SEE Energy News

 According to the suppliers, after two months of regional electricity market, there was no significant price fluctuation on the domestic market.